-The club is the 4th oldest in the world!
+Bruntsfield Links is the 4th oldest golf club in the world!
+The Bruntsfield Links Golfing Society dates from 1761.

 Golf Course Review

-The Bruntsfield Links Golfing Society dates from 1761!
-The club originally played on six holes on common land where 36 short holes can now be found.
+Bruntsfield Links has a long and storied history.
+The golf club originally played on six holes on common land where 36 short holes can now be found.
 You can play that club, known as the Bruntsfield Short Hole Golf Club, for free today!

-In October 2018, a two-year re-development by golf course architects Mackenzie & Ebert was completed.
-The primary focus was to restore and replace Bruntsfield’s bunkers back to the original shape of Dr Alister MacKenzie in 1922.
+In 2018, a two-year re-development by golf course architects Mackenzie & Ebert was completed.
+The primary focus was to restore and replace Bruntsfield’s bunkers back to the original shape of Dr. Alister MacKenzie from 1922.
 Some holes have also been re-configured to account for modern-day equipment.
-The re-development has elevated Bruntsfield to become one of Scotland's top inland courses.
+The re-development has elevated Bruntsfield Links to become one of Scotland's top inland courses.

 As taken from his book, Golf Architecture, Alister MacKenzie felt the following were essential: The course, where possible, should be arranged in two loops of nine holes.
 There should be a large proportion of good two-shot holes and at least four one-shot holes.
 There should be little walking between...